Siddharth-R512/Online-Boba-Tea-System/README.md

 # Online Boba Tea Ordering System

 The Online Boba Tea Ordering System is a Java-based application that allows users to order boba tea online.
-The system includes user authentication, menu browsing, order placement, and an admin dashboard for managing orders and inventory.
-The project is built using Java Swing in an MVC architecture, ensuring a clear separation between the application logic, user interface, and data.
+The system includes user authentication, menu browsing and an order placement.The project is built using Java Swing in an MVC architecture, ensuring a clear separation between the application logic, user interface, and data.

 The main features include:
 - User login and registration
 - Viewing and selecting items from the boba tea menu
 - Customizing orders with different toppings and sizes
 - Order summary and checkout process
-- Admin dashboard for managing orders and menu items

 ## Project Structure
 The system follows an MVC (Model-View-Controller) architecture.
 Below are the key components: